datacentral-creator/Scheduling-project/README.md

 - reaction time

 All using the same exponential‑decay + hypothesis‑testing framework.

-I also plan to integrate this project into my main project <a href="https://github.com/datacentral-creator/Datacentral">datacentral</a>
+I also plan to integrate this into my main project <a href="https://github.com/datacentral-creator/Datacentral">datacentral</a> as an addon.

 ---